cwcrypto/arwen-eth-contracts/README.md

 - `networks`: This configuration tells truffle which RPC server to connect to when deploying contracts or sending transactions to contracts.
 It can be set to a local development blockchain for testing but also configured to talk to an ethereum node over RPC on a private network, testnet, or mainnet.
 - `solc`: Allows you to specify a specific solc compiler version that will be used for `truffle compile` which will be automatically fetched if you change the version.
 See [here](https://truffleframework.com/docs/truffle/reference/configuration#compiler-configuration) for more details.
 To list all available solc versions from solc-bin `truffle compile --list`.

-#### Common Truffle Commands

-`truffle compile`: This will compile all .sol files within the `contracts` directory.
-Outputs build artifacts in `build` directory.

-`truffle test`: Runs all unit test files in the `test` directory.
-See [testing](#testing) section.

-`truffle develop`: This will under-the-hood launch `ganache` on port 9545.
-In addition this will open an interactive console that can be used to interact with the development blockchain and any deployed contracts.
-[See here for more details](https://truffleframework.com/docs/truffle/getting-started/using-truffle-develop-and-the-console).

-`truffle migrate`: Runs the migration scripts found in the `migrations` directory.
-These can be used for managing deployment of many dependent contracts, deploying contracts to different environments (development, private, testnet, mainnet).
-Currently the migration folder only has the boiler-plate migration scripts `truffle migrate` uses internally.

-`truffle debug`: Allows stepping through evm code execution of any transaction.
-You need to provide the txid of the transaction which you can get from the `ganache-cli` logs or by printing it to the console from the typescript tests.

 ## Imported Solidity Libraries

 Currently we import contracts from [open-zepplin](https://github.com/OpenZeppelin/openzeppelin-solidity).
 This is an open source repository of well audited smart contracts to use/inherit from in dependent contracts.
 Contracts can be directly imported by truffle when you specify the path from the openzepplin-solidity node module: